Hugo Keenan: Ireland

 Keenan debuted for Ireland on 24 October 2020 in a Six Nations match against Italy, where he started on the wing and scored two tries in a 50–17 win.
 Keenan then started Ireland's next 17 internationals between 2020 and 2022, scoring tries against Georgia, Italy, USA, England and New Zealand.
 Keenan was recognized for his strong performance in Ireland’s win against England in the 2022 Six Nations.
 Keenan was described in March 2022 as the heir to Rob Kearney at fullback for Ireland.

 Selected for the 2023 Rugby World Cup by Ireland Coach Andy Farrell, Keenan started in all five matches for the Ireland within the tournament.

 British & Irish Lions

 Keenan was named in the initial Lions squad for the 2025 tour to Australia as part of the event held at the O2 Arena in London.
 Despite suffering from illness and injury during the beginning of the tour to Australia, Keenan made his Lions debut as cap #881 against the Queensland Reds on 5 July 2025.
 Keenan started both of the first two test matches against the Wallabies and scored the series clinching try in 79th minute of the second test.

 Playing style

-Known for his defence, aerial skills and cunning ability to pick up loose kicks and engineer attacking plays for his team, 'The Fox' is considered one of the best fullbacks in the world.
+Known for his defence, aerial skills and ability to pick up loose kicks and engineer attacking plays for his team, Keenan's fitness has led to a world record 4:11 in the bronco test.